Most "secure" apps still phone home. DecentChat doesn't — your keys, your tunnel, your session. Gone when you close it.

 sudo mv decentchat /usr/local/bin/

-# run: decentchat
+# Run: decentchat

 git clone https://github.com/hiwarkhedeprasad/decentchat-terminal.git